 The key difference between a partnership electing to be treated as a limited liability partnership and a general partnership is the treatment of individual partners for purposes of the liabilities of the partnership resulting from the conduct of other partners.

 In an LLP, the individual partners are not liable for the debts and liabilities of the partnership as a whole; rather, they are only responsible for liabilities arising from their own conduct acting on behalf of the partnership.
 In contrast, a partner in a general partnership is fully liable for the debts and obligations of the partnership.

-In terms of management, each partner of a limited liability partnership may participate in management and act on behalf of the LLP, which may structure its management responsibilities in any manner it chooses.
+In terms of management, each partner of a limited liability partnership may participate in management and act on behalf of the LLP, which may structure its managerial responsibilities in any manner it chooses.